-- 31.32.Enhanced synergies among the Rome-based agencies (RBA) are paramount to achieving SDG 2.
+- 31. Enhanced synergies among the UNRome-based agencies, particularly between the Rome based Agencies (RBAs), (RBA) are paramount to achieving SDG 2.
 RBA collaboration is particularly relevant when adapted to country context to maximize each agency's complementary capacities and strengths.
 Over recent years, significant efforts have been made to enhance RBA collaboration.
-This progress must be strengthened for effective SDG 2 results.
-As noted in the RBA paper on Collaboration among the United Nations Rome-based Agencies: Delivering on the 2030 Agenda45, WFP is committed to working with FAO and IFAD by capturing all available synergies and complementarities and avoiding overlaps to contribute to collective results across humanitarian and development contexts, and to enhance RBA advocacy on food security and nutrition at the global level and within the broader United Nations system. - 32.33.
-Partnerships reflect the spirit and action required for the 2030 Sustainable Development Agenda and the United Nations development system (UNDS).
-The Strategic Plan (2017-2021) allows WFP to evolve alongside other entities of the UNDS, including other humanitarian agencies such as the Office of the United Nations High Commissioner for Refugees (UNHCR), the United Nations Children's Fund (UNICEF) and the Office for the Coordination of Humanitarian Affairs (OCHA), as requested by the Secretary-General in his report46 on the QCPR's operational activities for development of the UNDS.
-The 2030 Agenda requires the UNDS to pursue more integrated approaches and create cross-sectoral synergies to deliver interlinked results at all levels, supported by an enabling funding and governance architecture.
-The UNDS recognizes that its primary focus should be on facilitating the achievement of interlinked and transformative results at the country level and promoting national ownership.
-To that end, UNDS has renewed its commitment to delivering together across mandates, sectors and institutional boundaries, working within the framework of the Charter of the United Nations and using more integrated and interconnected approaches.
-Planning and implementation of WFP's country-level activities with UNDS partners, especially FAO and IFAD, will continue to be a priority for achieving zero hunger and avoiding programme overlap and duplication.
+DespiteThis progress, partnership must be strengthened for effective SDG-2 results.
+These partnershipsWFP is committed to working with IFAD and FAO by capturing all available synergies and complementarities and avoiding conflicts as well as overlaps to contribute to collective results across humanitarian and development contexts, and to enhance RBA advocacy on food security and nutrition at the global level and within the broader United Nations system. - 31.32.Partnerships reflect the spirit and action required by the sustainable development agenda and the United Nations for the 2030 Sustainable Development SystemAgenda and the United Nations development system (UNDS).
+The Strategic Plan (2017-2021) allows WFP to evolve together with alongside other entities of the UNDS, including FAO and IFAD, other humanitarian agencies such as the Office of the United Nations High Commissioner for Refugees (UNHCR), the United Nations Children's Fund (UNICEF) and the Office for the Coordination of Humanitarian Affairs (OCHA), as requested by the Secretary-General in his report on the QCPRQCPR's operational activities for development of the UNDS.
+The 2030 Agenda requires the UNDS to pursue more integrated approaches and create cross-sectoral synergies to deliver highly interlinked results at all levels, supported by an enabling funding and governance architecture.
+The UNDS recognizes that its primary focus should be enablingon facilitating the achievement of interlinked and transformative results at the country level and promoting national ownership.
+To that end, UNDS has renewed its commitment to deliverdelivering together across mandates, sectors and institutional boundaries, working within the framework of the Charter of the United Nations- and using more integrated and interconnected approaches.
+Planning and implementation of WFP's activities at country-level activities with UNDS partners, especially FAO and IFAD and FAO, will continue to be a priority for achieving zero hunger and to avoid avoiding programme overlap and duplication.